DFSeb/Windows-Acquisition-Tool/README.md

 - os, sys, time, platform, subprocess, logging, shutil, datetime, winreg, ctypes

 No external packages need to be installed.
+*Use an executable generator of your choice (i.e. Pyinstaller) to generate a self-contained executable and eliminate need for Python on the working system

 ## Installation
 1. Save the Python script as `Targeted_Windows_AcquisitionTool.py`